vexilology/checksum/README.md

 ------------------
 ### Hash generator for file. ###

-checksum.py @ Example: python3 checksum.py filename
+checksum.py @ Run and use.

 - md5
 - sha1